11 January - 12 March 2018

-Note: The authorised representative of the administrating organisation must sign the application in Prisma no later than one week (7 calendar days) after the call deadline date in order for the application to be considered further in the review process.
+Note: The authorised representative of the administrating organisation must sign the application in Prisma no later than one week (seven calendar days) after the deadline in order for the application to be considered further in the review process.

 When you have registered your application and the call has closed (at 14.00/2 p.m. on the deadline date of the Prisma call), your application will automatically be registered as final in Prisma and allocated a registration number.

-Full application: Your application is automatically forwarded to the representative of the administrating organisation for signature in Prisma.
-The application must be signed by the administrating organisation no later than one week (7 calendar days) after the deadline.
+Full application: Your application is then automatically forwarded to the representative of the administrating organisation for signature in Prisma.
+The application must be signed by the administrating organisation no later than one week (seven calendar days) after the deadline date.
 You will receive an email when the application has been signed.

 Thereafter you will find information about the status of the application, registration number and signature of the application in your account in Prisma, under the tab “Applications and grants”.

-Notice of the decision will be published in your personal account in Prisma.
+You will find a notice of the decision in your personal account in Prisma.
 If your pre-proposal/project outline application is selected (to the second stage), you will be notified via email, with an invitation to submit a full proposal/full application.
 Relevant information from the project outline will automatically be transferred to the full application draft.

 Those invited to submit a full application shall do so in mid-June at the latest.
 The exact dates will be announced to Swedish partners in consortia invited to submit full proposals to JPIAMR.

-JPIAMR decides which consortiums will be recommended for funding by the respective national research funding body.
-The decision is notified to the coordinator of the consortium with a statement in the form of a written comment.
-The Swedish Research Council makes the grant decisions for Swedish participants.
-Shortly after the grant decision has been made, a notice of the grant awards will be published on the Swedish Research Council’s website.
-You will thereafter find a notice of the decision on your application in your personal account in Prisma, under the tab “Applications and grants”.
+JPIAMR makes a decision on the consortiums to be recommended for financing by the respective national funding body.
+The decision is communicated to the consortium coordinator, with a statement in the form of a written comment.
+The Swedish Research Council makes a decision on Swedish participants.
+Shortly after the award decision has been made, a notice of the grant awards will be published on the Swedish Research Council’s website.
+You will thereafter find a notice of the decision and a final statement on your application in your personal account in Prisma, under the tab “Applications and grants”.